- J.D., University of California, Hastings, 2006, Public Interest Concentration

 - "Bitcoins and Liability in the Wake of Recent Silk Road Arrests," February 7, 2014

-- Faculty, ABA Criminal Justice Section Annual Meeting, San Francisco, CA (2016)
+- Moderator, "Today’s Interpretation of Computer Laws Developed for a Bygone Age," ABA Criminal Justice Section Annual Meeting, San Francisco, CA (2016)

-- Faculty Member, "Fundamentals of Patent Prosecution, A Boot Camp for Claim Drafting and Amendment Writing," Practicing Law Institute, 2015
+- Clinical Faculty, "Fundamentals of Patent Prosecution, A Boot Camp for Claim Drafting and Amendment Writing," Practicing Law Institute (2015)

 - Member of Sheppard Mullin's Pro Bono Committee